Skip to content

 Colors:

 Colors can enhance bar graphs to help distinguish between different categories or groups of data.
+However, it’s important to use colors sparingly to avoid overwhelming or misleading the viewer.

-What Is A Histogram?
+What is a Histogram?

 Types Of Histograms